Is it just a bellyache, or could it be an infection?

 Many times children who have the infection never show any signs or symptoms.2,3 But, when present, they can include gnawing pain and burning feelings in the stomach.

 If left untreated, H. pylori can lead to gastritis (inflammation of the stomach lining) and ulcers (sores in the lining of the digestive tract) in the stomach or upper part of the small intestine, and it could put them at future risk for stomach cancer.4 Some international studies have also suggested that H. pylori infection may delay growth in children.2,4

 How do children get infected with H. pylori?

 While it is not known exactly how children become infected with H. pylori, studies have shown that infection begins most often during childhood and can last a lifetime.4 Some international studies also suggest that H. pylori can be passed between mother and child, and between brothers and sisters.5

 How is H. pylori infection diagnosed in children?

-The urea breath test is the most reliable noninvasive diagnostic test in children with suspected H. pylori infection.6 BreathTek® UBT for H. pylori is a noninvasive, convenient way to test your child, and it can be given to children as young as 3.7 The test can be taken at the doctor’s office or at a local lab as prescribed by a health care provider.
+The urea breath test (UBT) is a reliable noninvasive diagnostic test for children with suspected H. pylori infection.6 BreathTek® UBT for H. pylori is the only UBT approved for use in children ages 3 to 17 years and provides a noninvasive, convenient way to test your child.7 The test can be administered at a healthcare professional's office or at a local lab as prescribed by a healthcare provider.
 There are other testing options available, but some of them can be uncomfortable or even a little painful, especially for kids.